andredesousa/advanced-angular-scaffold/README.md

 ## Developing components in isolation

-Angular CLI doesn’t include any tools for this by default.
+Angular CLI doesn't include any tools for this by default.
 This project contains [Storybook](https://storybook.js.org/) for Angular.
 Use Storybook to build small atomic components and complex pages in your web application.
 In the `shared` module, you can find examples of UI components and stories.